InitRunner

 initrunner examples list

-initrunner examples info code-reviewer
+initrunner examples show code-reviewer

-1. Clone it into your current directory:
+1. Copy it into your current directory:

-initrunner examples clone code-reviewer
+initrunner examples copy code-reviewer

 1. Run it: